Banking Bank Reviews

 SoFi vs. Capital One

-Capital One offers more financial products than SoFi, including a host of popular and highly-rated credit cards.
-Capital One also offers a no-fee checking account and a high-yield savings account, but SoFi has better rates.
+Capital One offers more financial products than SoFi, including a range of popular, highly rated credit cards.
+Capital One also offers a no monthly-fee checking account and a high-yield savings account, but SoFi has better rates.

 Capital One could be the right fit if you're starting a business, teaching your kids about money, or seeking branch support, while SoFi may be better if you're planning to buy a home or invest.
 For more information, read our full comparison of Sofi vs. Capital One.